KyleKing/My-Programming-Sketchbook/Chrome Extensions/A Better WebClock/README.md

 A Better Web Clock
 ===================
+> I wanted to improve the WebClock interface as I would often mistake clocking in/out.

+Here's the difference:
 ![Comparison](../A%20Better%20WebClock%20Comparison%20Images/Comparison.png)

-I'm not a huge fan of the WebClock interface and would often mistake clocking in and clocking out.
 It was fun building my first extension and am looking forward to future projects!

 ## The things to be developed:
 1. ~~Add option to manually override synced status~~